huggingface/blog/deploy-tfserving-kubernetes.md

 you have the `SavedModel` compressed in `tar.gz` format.
 You can fetch it from [<u>here</u>](https://huggingface.co/deploy-hf-tf-vit/vit-base16-extended/resolve/main/saved_model.tar.gz) just in case.
 Then `SavedModel` should be placed in the special directory structure of `<MODEL_NAME>/<VERSION>/<SavedModel>`.
-This is how TensorFlow Serving manages simultaneously deployed multiple versions of multiple models.
+This is how TensorFlow Serving simultaneously manages multiple deployments of different versioned models.

 ## Preparing the Docker image